Chocolate-cake-filled-with-strawberries-and-cream

 The rules on using people-first language

 People-first language puts the person before their medical condition or disability.
-So “a blood disorder patient” would become “a person with a blood disorder”.
+So ‘a diabetic’ would become ‘a person with diabetes’.

 This might seem to be a good blanket rule for talking about those with disabilities and other conditions — but it isn’t.
 In these cases you should always be advised by the people you’re talking about.

-For example, many disabled people prefer to be referred to as “a disabled person” rather than “a person with a disability”.
+For example, many disabled people prefer to be referred to as ‘a disabled person’ rather than ‘a person with a disability’.
+And many autistic people like to be referred to as ‘autistic’ rather than ‘a person with autism’.

 People who’ve explained this say it’s because their disability or condition is such a huge part of who they are and something that affects every part of their life experience.

-Ignoring the wishes of the people you’re talking about — and thinking you know better — will just come across as arrogant and inconsiderate.
+Ignoring the wishes of the people you’re talking about — and thinking you know better — will just come across as arrogant, inconsiderate and tone-deaf.

 7. Use humour with caution